laristra/cinch/INSTALL.md

 # Installation

 Cinch uses standard CMake install features.
-However, because Cinch depends on its own command-line tool to build its documentation, it must be installed in stages.
+However, because Cinch depends on its own command-line tool (Cinch-Utils) to build its documentation, it must be installed in stages.

-## Install Command-Line Tool
+## Install the Cinch-Utils Command-Line Tool

-To begin, configure Cinch to install without documentation:
+To begin, in the cinch-utils directory:

     % mkdir build
     % cd build